-On the 1st of July 2016, NIAUR and CER issued decisions on proposed modifications to licences held by SONI ltd. and EirGrid Plc.
+On the 1st July 2016, NIAUR and CER issued decisions on proposed modifications to licences held by SONI ltd. and EirGrid Plc.
 These modifications add responsibility for the Capacity Market Code (CMC) to the suite of obligations that are already placed on us under our TSO licences.
 The SEM Committee (Decision Paper SEM-15-103) has also tasked the TSOs to develop the analytical methods to calculate the Capacity Requirement and De-rating Factors for the Capacity Market.

-On the 23rd of August 2016 the SEM Committee published an I-SEM CRM Capacity Requirement and De-rating Methodology Consultation Paper.
-Appendix 1 of the consultation paper was a TSO report on the proposed methodology for the capacity requirement and de-rating factors for all units except for interconnectors.
+On the 8th December 2016 the SEM Committee published an I-SEM CRM Capacity Requirement and De-rating Methodology Decision Paper (SEM-16-082).
+Appendix 1 of the decision paper (SEM-16-082a) was a TSO report on the methodology for the capacity requirement and de-rating factors for all units except for interconnectors.
 De-rating Factors for interconnectors were addressed in Appendix 2 of the RA consultation paper.